-If you need help with your National Instruments hardware or software we can help with both.
+If you need help with your National Instruments hardware or software we can help you with both.
 We are partners with National Instruments and help you integrate your hardware or design and develop your software.
-If you require a real-time system we can help selecting the hardware and utilizing the FPGA and RT to its best.
+If you require a real-time system we can help selecting the hardware and utilizing the FPGA and Real Time modules to their best.
 Many of the Öresund region’s leading LabVIEW and TestStand experts work with us.
 Our consultants have many years of experience developing test systems, measurement systems, rigs and control systems.

 What is LabVIEW?